ObolNetwork/charon/testutil/compose/README.md

 # Charon Compose

-> Run, test, and debug a developer-focussed insecure local charon cluster using docker-compose
+> Run, test, and debug a developer-focused insecure local charon cluster using docker-compose

 Compose is a tool that generates `docker-compose.yml` files such that different charon clusters can be created and run.